bkesterbyld/sitewire/content/pages/general-enquiries.md

     padding_bottom: medium
     background_color: none
   - type: form_section
-    content: |
+    content: >
       ## Privacy

       We never share your data with third parties.
 Period.

+      ## Support Request?&#xA;&#xA;

+      If you need support, please let us know if you are a lender, borrower or lender's capital partner.
+If you're a borrower having trouble with the mobile app, please let us know what type of phone you have and provide any details you can about the issue you're having.
     content_align: left
     form_position: right
     form_width: fifty